JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     ;

     using key_type =
-      // The type of the keys that the maps should contain.
+      // The type of the keys that the tables should contain.
     ;

     using value_type =